LPCIC/elpi/ELPI.md

 ```prolog
 macro @name Args :- Body.
 ```
-It is expanded everywhere (even in type declarations) at compilation time.
+It is expanded at compilation time.

 #### Example: literlas